Dugy/bomba/README.md

 ### Protocols
 Bomba implements several communication protocols for the purpose of communication in a standardised way supported by many other libraries.
 These are implemented in a way that avoids dynamic allocation, expecting the networking layer to make the necessary allocations (so that some buffers could be provided in a restrictive embedded environment).
-* Http - Minimal implementation, supporting only GET and POST, but usable as a web server with some interactive content
+* HTTP - Minimal implementation, supporting only GET and POST, but usable as a web server with some interactive content
-* JSON-RPC - Not properly tested yet
+* JSON-RPC - Built on top of HTTP POST

 Many other protocols should be possible to implement using the interfaces and concepts expected from protocols.